Sólheimajökull Glacier : Top Things to Do & See

 ATV & Glacier Lagoon Kayak Combo

-This 2-in-1 South Coast activity package combines a ATV ride on the black lava sand beach with a kayaking tour on Sólheimajökull glacier lagoon.
+This 2-in-1 South Coast activity package combines an ATV ride on the black lava sand beach with a kayaking tour on Sólheimajökull glacier lagoon.

 Waterfalls near Sólheimajökull and Vík

 Skógafoss.
-Reaching a stretching 60m tall, this idyllic waterfall is located only 1km from Skógar, 12km from Sólheimajökull, and 34km from Vík.
-Skógafoss- one of Iceland’s most famous waterfalls- overlooks the black sand beaches of the south, and features steamy, crashing pools that look particularly striking in the lush, green summertime.
+Coming in at 60 m tall, this idyllic waterfall is located only 1 km from Skógar, 12 km from Sólheimajökull, and 34 km from Vík.
+Skógafoss––one of Iceland’s most famous waterfalls––overlooks the black sand beaches of the south, and features a misty pool that is particularly striking in the lush green of summertime.

 Seljalandsfoss.
 There are a few poster children of Iceland, and the Seljalandsfoss waterfall is one of them.
-Famed for its golden water, this waterfall has origins at the Eyjafjallajökull glacier and is part of the Seljalands River complex.
-You can get there by turning off at Route 1, about 39km from Sólheimajökull, and 60km from Vík.
+This waterfall has origins at the Eyjafjallajökull glacier and is part of the Seljalands River complex.
+You can get there by turning off at Route 1, about 39 km from Sólheimajökull, and 60 km from Vík.

 Where can I stay near the Sólheimajökull glacier?

-You may be surprised to know that this icy wilderness is surrounded by various accommodation options.
+You may be surprised to know that various accommodation options surround this icy wilderness.
 Many people choose to use Reykjavik as their base, but for those who prefer to stay on location, there are camping grounds in the nearby forested village of Skógar.
-If you’d like to add more experiences to your time at Sólheimajökull or visit the natural luxury of Vík , a range of hotels and traditional bed and breakfasts offer comfortable lodging only a short drive from Sólheimajökull.
-Why not stick around for a few days to enjoy all the fun activities this area has to offer.
+If you’d like to add more experiences to your time at Sólheimajökull or visit the quaint town of Vík, a range of hotels and traditional bed and breakfasts offer comfortable lodging only a short drive from Sólheimajökull.
+Why not stick around for a few days to enjoy all the fun activities this area has to offer?